couchbaselabs/cbmigrate/README.md

 ```

 ### Available Commands
+- `dynamodb` - Migrate data from DynamoDB to Couchbase
-- `help` - Displays help information about any command.
+- `help` - Displays help information about any command
 - `mongo` - Migrate data from MongoDB to Couchbase

 ### Flags